-This booklet is a summary plan description ("SPD") as defined by the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+This booklet, together with the Appendix, is a summary plan description ("SPD") as defined by the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 It is meant to highlight the most important provisions of the Plan in nonlegal language.
 It does not describe all Plan provisions and may not cover provisions that only apply to a small number of participants.